bempp/kifmm/paper/paper.md

     let n_crit = Some(150);
     // Alternatively, users can specify the tree depth they require let depth = None;
-    // Choose to remove empty leaves
-    let prune_empty = true;
+    // Choose to branches associated with empty leaves from constructed tree let prune_empty = true;

     // Set FMM Parameters